Canonisation of John Henry Newman: Movement of remains

-Controversy

 The proposed movement of Newman's body angered some gay rights campaigners, who saw it as an attempt to deliberately separate him from Ambrose St John, with whom he was buried in accordance with his personal wishes.
 In their view, this was to deliberately downplay the intense nature of the relationship between the two men, who had lived and worked together for 30 years.
 Peter Tatchell entered the debate in an article in The Times on 19 August 2008, accusing the Vatican of "moral vandalism", and renewed his criticisms on the Sunday programme on BBC Radio 4 on 24 August 2008.

 Tatchell went on to criticise the Home Office of collusion with the Vatican.
 He claimed that the Roman Catholic Church had "put the government under sustained pressure" to obtain the authorisation to exhume the body.
 Nevertheless, Ker and Paul Chavasse, the then Provost of the Birmingham Oratory, maintain that Newman would have been glad to submit to the wishes of the Vatican in whatever they asked, no matter his previous wishes.